Skip to main content

 Allison Mittendorf

-Allison Mittendorf has taught at ONU Law since 2004 and was appointed director of legal research and writing in 2019.
+Allison Mittendorf has taught at ONU Law since 2004 and serves as both Director of Legal Research and Writing and Director of Distance Education, overseeing our newly accredited, fully online J.D. program.
 Prior to joining the Ohio Northern University law faculty, she served as an assistant public defender and legal aid attorney for five years and worked in private practice specializing in insurance defense and property rights.
 Currently, Mittendorf is the District Three trustee for the Ohio Women's Bar Association and a Title IX investigator for Ohio Northern University.

 Allison's Profile